-The Falls Festival Byron is a music and arts festival that will be held at North Byron Parklands from 31 December 2017 until 2 January 2018.
+The Falls Festival Byron is a music and arts festival that will be held at North Byron Parklands from 31 December 2018 until 2 January 2019.

 Falls Festival operates in such a way that it is held at two other locations in the same period, so that artists can be transported between event locations.
-In that format it has been held successfully at Marion Bay in Tasmania for 14 years and Lorne in Victoria for 25 years.
+In that format it has been held successfully at Marion Bay in Tasmania and Lorne in Victoria for over 25 years.